tari-labs/tari-university/cryptography/fraud-proofs-1/MainReport.md

 In this scenario, SPV clients can be made aware of any invalidity in blocks and can’t be lied to about the UTXO set.

 ### Compact fraud proofs
+The concept of compact fraud proofs is to be able to efficiently prove different types of fraud to SPV clients[24].
+As already noted in the [introduction to fraud proofs](https://github.com/tari-labs/tari-university/blob/fraudproofs/cryptography/fraud-proofs-1/MainReport.md#what-are-fraud-proofs), invalid blocks need not necesarily be due to malicious intent.
+However, in order to implement the suggested compact fraud proofs, the Bitcoin blockchain would have to be amended to makes all proposed fraud proofs possible as well as adding a mechanism to enable a market of fraud protection providers and consumers[24].

 ## Conclusions, Observations, Recommendations